 If you don't get your results within 2 weeks, contact your health care provider or the mammography center.

 Don’t assume the results were normal because you didn’t get a report.
-Follow-up to make sure you get your results.
+Follow-up to get your results.

-If a finding is abnormal, or the mammogram was not clear enough for the results to be read, you will be called back for more tests.
+If a finding is abnormal or the mammogram wasn't clear enough for the results to be read, you will be called back for more tests.

 Follow-up may include another mammogram, a breast ultrasound or a breast MRI.
 In some cases, a biopsy may be needed.

 The recall rate of a mammography center is the percent of women who are called back for more tests.
 Some centers may share their recall rate with you.
 This information may help you understand your chances of being called back.

 Learn about follow-up after an abnormal mammogram.

 Mammography is a safe and effective screening tool for women who have breast implants.
 However, implants can make it harder to read a mammogram.

 Special positioning of the breast may also be needed.
-Four views of each breast will be taken (instead of the standard two).
+Four views of each breast will be taken (instead of the standard 2).